Appellate Judges Let 2020 Census Continue Through October

-The ruling by the three judges on the Ninth Circuit Court of Appeals in San Francisco was a split decision for the Trump administration and a coalition of civil rights groups and local governments that had challenged the administration’s 2020 census schedule.

-The decision upheld part of U.S. District Judge Lucy Koh’s preliminary injunction last month, and rejected part of it.
+The ruling by the Ninth Circuit Court of Appeals panel in San Francisco upheld part of U.S. District Judge Lucy Koh’s preliminary injunction last month, and rejected part of it.

-The coalition of civil rights groups and local governments had argued that minorities and others in hard-to-count communities would be missed if the counting ended in September instead of October.
-But Trump administration attorneys had argued that the Census Bureau was obligated to meet the congressionally mandated requirement to turn in apportionment numbers by Dec.
+By issuing the injunction, Koh sided with a coalition of civil rights groups and local governments which had sued the Trump administration, arguing minorities and others in hard-to-count communities would be missed if the counting ended in September instead of October.
+But Trump administration attorneys had argued the Census Bureau was obligated to meet the congressionally mandated requirement to turn in apportionment numbers by Dec.
 31.

-Neither the Commerce Department nor the Census Bureau responded immediately to an email inquiry.
-A Trump administration attorney suggested Monday during arguments before the appellate court panel that they would appeal to the U.S. Supreme Court.
+Koh also struck down an Oct.
+5 end date that the Commerce Department, which oversees the Census Bureau, had pushed after the injunction, saying it violated her order.

+Hours after Wednesday's ruling, the Trump administration asked the U.S, Supreme Court to put an immediate hold on the injunction while it appeals.

 Supporters of the longer head count schedule praised the decision.